 Resilient St. Vrain

-Resilient St. Vrain is Longmont's extensive, multi-year project to fully restore the St. Vrain Greenway and improve the St. Vrain Creek channel to protect people and property from future flooding.
+Resilient St. Vrain is Longmont's extensive, multi-year project to fully restore the St. Vrain Greenway and improve the St. Vrain Creek channel to protect people, property and infrastructure from future flood risk.
 The project, sometimes referred to as RSV or RSVP, was developed after Longmont experienced catastrophic flooding in September 2013.
 Learn more about the Resilient St. Vrain Project in the 3-minute overview video below.

 Aprenda sobre el Proyecto Resiliencia St. Vrain.
 Para información en Español llame al 303-651-8416.